akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 a single `persist` effect.

 Some journals may not support atomic writes of several events and they will then reject the `persist` with multiple events.
-This is signalled to a `EventSourcedBehavior` via a `EventRejectedException` (typically with a `UnsupportedOperationException`) and can be handled with a @ref[supervisor](fault-tolerance.md).
+This is signalled to an `EventSourcedBehavior` via an `EventRejectedException` (typically with a `UnsupportedOperationException`) and can be handled with a @ref[supervisor](fault-tolerance.md).

 ## Cluster Sharding and EventSourcedBehavior